angelxehg/webhook-docker-cli/README.md

 My use case is triggering Docker commands via a webhook, but keeping the Docker Socket isolated.
 [Webhook](https://github.com/adnanh/webhook/) provides a reliable way to create the webhook.
 So we just need to bundle it with Docker CLI, and mount the Docker Socket (or a Proxy).
 This image is based on [almir/docker-webhook](https://github.com/almir/docker-webhook), I'm just adding the Docker CLI.

-If your use case is this simple, and you don't need anything other than Webhook and the Docker CLI, feel free to use this image!
+Additional to the Docker CLI, this image includes `nc`, `curl` and `jq`, which are very useful when automating Docker commands and making callbacks.
+If your use case is this simple, feel free to use this image!

 ## Usage